rclone/rclone/docs/content/sharefile.md

 | "         | 0x22  | ＂           |

 File names can also not start or end with the following characters.
-These only get replaced if they are first or last character in the
+These only get replaced if they are the first or last character in the
 name:

 | Character | Value | Replacement |